Instruction Tuning for Large Language Models: A Survey: Introduction

 The field of large language models (LLMs) has witnessed remarkable progress in recent years.
 LLMs such as GPT-3~\citep{Brown2020LanguageMA}, PaLM~\citep{Chowdhery2022PaLMSL}, and LLaMA~\citep{Touvron2023LLaMAOA} have demonstrated impressive capabilities across a wide range of natural language tasks~\citep{Zhao2021CalibrateBU, Wang2022SelfConsistencyIC, wang2023gpt, wan2023gpt, sun2023text, wei2023zero, Li2023EvaluatingCI, Gao2023ExploringTF, Yao2023TreeOT, yang2022re3, qian2022controllable, Lee2022CoAuthorDA, Yang2022TailorAP, gao2023enabling, Ning2023AlbumSW, liu2021makes, wiegreffe2021reframing, sun2023pushing, Sun2023AnsweringAQ, Adlakha2023EvaluatingCA, Chen2023DistinguishBA}.
 One of the major issues with LLMs is the mismatch between the training objective and users' objective: LLMs are typically trained on minimizing the contextual word prediction error on large corpora; while users want the model to "follow their instructions helpfully and safely"~\citep{radford2019language, brown2020language, Fedus2021SwitchTS, rae2021scaling, thoppilan2022lamda}

-To address this mismatch, instruction tuning (IT) is proposed, serving as an effective technique to enhance the capabilities and controllability of large language models.
+To address this mismatch, instruction tuning (IT), which can also be referred to as supervised fine-tuning (SFT), is proposed, serving as an effective technique to enhance the capabilities and controllability of large language models.
 It involves further training LLMs using \textsc{(instruction, output)} pairs, where \textsc{instruction} denotes the human instruction for the model, and \textsc{output} denotes the desired output that follows the \textsc{instruction}.
-The benefits of IT are threefold: (1) Finetuning an LLM on the instruction dataset bridges the gap between the next-word prediction objective of LLMs and the users' objective of instruction following; (2) IT allows for a more controllable and predictable model behavior compared to standard LLMs.
-The instructions serve to constrain the model's outputs to align with the desired response characteristics or domain knowledge, providing a channel for humans to intervene with the model's behaviors; and (3) IT is computationally efficient and can help LLMs rapidly adapt to a specific domain without extensive retraining or architectural changes.
+The benefits of SFT are threefold: (1) Finetuning an LLM on the instruction dataset bridges the gap between the next-word prediction objective of LLMs and the users' objective of instruction following; (2) SFT allows for a more controllable and predictable model behavior compared to standard LLMs.
+The instructions serve to constrain the model's outputs to align with the desired response characteristics or domain knowledge, providing a channel for humans to intervene with the model's behaviors; and (3) SFT is computationally efficient and can help LLMs rapidly adapt to a specific domain without extensive retraining or architectural changes.

-Despite its effectiveness, IT also poses challenges: (1) Crafting high-quality instructions that properly cover the desired target behaviors is non-trivial: existing instruction datasets are usually limited in quantity, diversity, and creativity; (2) there has been an increasing concern that IT only improves on tasks that are heavily supported in the IT training dataset \cite{gudibande2023false}; and (3) there has been an intense criticism that IT only captures surface-level patterns and styles (e.g., the output format) rather than comprehending and learning the task \cite{Kung2023DoMR}.
+Despite its effectiveness, SFT also poses challenges: (1) Crafting high-quality instructions that properly cover the desired target behaviors is non-trivial: existing instruction datasets are usually limited in quantity, diversity, and creativity; (2) there has been an increasing concern that SFT only improves on tasks that are heavily supported in the SFT training dataset \cite{gudibande2023false}; and (3) there has been an intense criticism that SFT only captures surface-level patterns and styles (e.g., the output format) rather than comprehending and learning the task \cite{Kung2023DoMR}.
 Improving instruction adherence and handling unanticipated model responses remain open research problems.
-These challenges highlight the importance of further investigations, analysis, and summarization in this field, to optimize the fine-tuning process and better understand the behavior of instruction fine-tuned LLMs.
+These challenges highlight the importance of further investigations, analysis, and summarization in this field, to optimize the fine-tuning process and better understand the behavior of instruction tuned LLMs.